spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% info_block infoBox %}

-Replace `{SPRYKER_STORE}` in the file paths with the desired stores.
-For example, `EU`, `US`, or `AT`.
+Replace `{SPRYKER_STORE}` in the file paths with the desired stores—for example, `EU`, `US`, or `AT`.

 {% endinfo_block %}

-3. Register the following plugins to enable data import:
+1. Register the following plugins to enable data import:

-Add these plugins to the end of the plugins list but before the `ProductOfferStockDataImportPlugin`.
+Add these plugins to the end of the plugins list but before `ProductOfferStockDataImportPlugin`.

 | PLUGIN                       | SPECIFICATION                                                                        | PREREQUISITES | NAMESPACE                                                          |
 |------------------------------|--------------------------------------------------------------------------------------|---------------|--------------------------------------------------------------------|